-First, many of the customers, the computer companies buying the HDDs, manufacture in China, so one could argue that China had a particularly strong interest in the outcome of the cases.
-Some of the merging parties' production facilities were also in China.
+First, many of the customers, the computer companies buying the HDDs, manufacture in China and some of the merging parties' production facilities were also in China.
+So one could argue that China had a particularly strong interest in these cases.

-Second, in both decisions MOFCOM emphasised its concern to allow large computer manufacturers to keep their 'procurement model', in which they divide their demand among two to four manufacturers.17 MOFCOM also noted that when WD lost HDD production capacity because of floods in Thailand in 2011 and raised selling prices of HDDs, other HDD manufacturers followed, with some product prices rising over 100 per cent.18 MOFCOM thus saw real competitive implications of reduced or more concentrated supply in China.
+Second, in both decisions MOFCOM emphasised its concern to allow large computer manufacturers to keep their 'procurement model', in which they divide their demand among two to four manufacturers.18 MOFCOM was also evidently concerned by the prospect of reduced competition; it noted that when WD lost HDD production capacity because of floods in Thailand in 2011 and raised selling prices of HDDs, other HDD manufacturers followed, with some product prices rising over 100 per cent.19

 However, the problem for the parties was clearly that it left them unable to achieve the desired synergies from their investments and that they faced considerable uncertainty as to what the future held.
 In short: while the equity transfers could occur, the parties did not know when, if at all, they would be able to fully integrate the businesses, or if they would later face an order to divest.

-In October 2015, MOFCOM partially lifted the hold-separate obligation on WD/Viviti, allowing the integration of their manufacturing and R&D activities, but it still required that WD maintain two separate sales divisions and brands (and certain other behavioural commitments).19 Then, in November 2015, MOFCOM removed the hold-separate obligation on the Seagate/Samsung transaction, allowing full integration (again while still maintaining certain other behavioural commitments).20 MOFCOM noted that the competitiveness of solid-state drivers (SSD) has been 'markedly enhanced' compared with HDDs, but otherwise the competitive landscape had changed little since 2012.
-MOFCOM also noted that these revisions would allow the parties to offer full product ranges and reduce costs.
-In both cases, the remaining conditions were valid until October 2017 and they lapsed then some five or six years after the transactions closed.
+In October 2015, MOFCOM partially lifted the hold-separate obligation on WD/Viviti and, in November 2015, MOFCOM removed the hold-separate obligation on the Seagate/Samsung transaction, allowing full integration (while still maintaining certain other behavioural commitments).20 In both cases, the remaining conditions were valid until October 2017 and they lapsed then some five or six years after the transactions closed.

 Hold-separate remedies of this kind are not usual in the United States and the European Union, mainly because authorities favour clear-cut structural remedies.
 Usually they do not leave matters in suspense, with some scepticism as to whether, with common ownership, two businesses will compete.
 The use of such remedies is therefore a topic of some controversy.21